Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 Adding an Error Msg

-If the user enters an invalid slider setting, it is helpful to display an error msg to them.
+If the user enters an invalid slider setting, it is helpful to display an error message to them.

 Open pfodWebDesigner and copy SliderInput to SliderInputErr and edit it to add an indexed ErrMsg label

-If there is no errors, the Arduino Code will send a empty message which make the msg invisible.
+If there are no errors, the Arduino Code will send a empty message which make the message invisible.

 When the user goes to correct an error, the previous error message will still be displayed until the pfodDevice responds.
 To hide any existing error message, add a touchAction to both touchZones to clear the error msg.